 4. Be ready for change through flexibility

-Support hybrid working with smart office tools
+Support hybrid working with workplace tools

 Nobody knows what the future of work will look like or how hybrid working will work out.
-But we do know that smart office technology helps you stay agile.
+But we do know that workplace technology helps you stay agile.
 It gives a new dimension to collaboration, social interaction, creativity, innovation, and the overall office experience.
 This represents another step towards the main pillar for growth: a thriving, autonomous workplace.